-SSC Delhi Police Constable PEMT– A new introductory for the year 2020 is now released.
-As per this introductory, Physical Endurance & Measurement Test (PEMT) is the second round of selection in the Staff Selection Commission (SSC) Recruitment of Constables (Executive) Male and Female in Delhi Police.
+SSC Delhi Police Constable PEMT– The official notification for SSC Delhi Police Constable has been released.
+For this year, Physical Endurance & Measurement Test (PEMT) is the second round of selection in the Staff Selection Commission (SSC) Recruitment of Constables (Executive) Male and Female in Delhi Police.
 Candidates need to qualify the Computer based test before appearing for the SSC Delhi Police constable PEMT.
 The exam conducting body checks whether candidate fulfils physical parameters such as height and chest.
 In addition one also has to qualify tests that assess physical well being and activeness.
 These include race, long jump, high jump.
 Already the Commission has fixed parameters for each group of candidates based on age and gender.

 In this article, we focus on key details of SSC Delhi Police Physical Endurance & Measurement Test such as dates, process, and how to clear the round.